Pomax/socketless/README.md

 There is no local proxy for the real client: all state is synchronised automatically through `this.state`, which is a reflection of the real client's state.
 If the web client was built using `directSync` (see below), the browser-side client is the direct reflection of the real client without a `state` property.
 Needless to say, this is not advisable.

-Should the browser-side client need to trigger a synchronisation outside of the normal update mechanism, `this.sync()` may be called to effect a full state resynchronisation ending in `update()` getting run.
+Should the browser-side client need to trigger a synchronisation outside of the normal update mechanism, `this.sync()` may be called to effect a full state resynchronisation ending in `update(updatedState)` getting run.

 In order to signal a shutdown of the client, browser-side clients may call `this.server.quit()`, which is a special function that effects a server disconnect followed by a `client.onQuit()` call (provided the client has `onQuit()` implemented).
 Note that this means that just closing the browser will _not_ cause the client to disconnect from the server.